Columbus police searching for missing man last seen Feb. 2022 - NewsBreak

 Related

 COLUMBUS, Ga.
-(WTVM) - The Columbus Police Department is requesting the public’s assistance in identifying a robbery and shoplifting suspect.
-On December 2, 2022, Columbus Police Officers were dispatched to the Circle K on the 3700 block of Macon Road in reference to a robbery by force and shoplifting at the store.
+(WRBL) — The Columbus Police Department is asking for the public’s help in identifying a suspect who may have robbed two Circle Ks at knifepoint.
+On Dec.
+12, 2022, around 3:12 a.m., officers were dispatched to the Circle K at the 3700 block of Macon Road.
+Police say the suspect below entered the […]

 Police attempting to ID fraud suspect last seen at Walmart in LaGrange

-Note: UPDATE: Shooting victim in critical condition